Back

 How is every day different?

 My role at Optiver is not limited to being a developer.
-I have to do research and analysis to see if my solution would make a valuable impact to the problem.
-On a daily basis there are disruptions that come my way, which I really enjoy as it makes my day dynamic and multi-faceted.
-I find that getting small tasks, such as production issues that require immediate action or new feature requests from traders, gives me headspace for the big projects I have to focus on and it boosts my creativity.
+I have to conduct research and analysis to see if my solution would make a valuable impact on the problem.
+On a daily basis, there are disruptions that come my way, which I really enjoy as they make my day dynamic and multi-faceted.
+I find that handling small tasks, such as production issues that require immediate action or new feature requests from traders, gives me headspace for the big projects I have to focus on, and it boosts my creativity.

-When trading systems need to be enhanced or something added it can be challenging as I really need to understand the problem from a Trader’s perspective.
-Often I feel that I don’t even know where to start, but working in collaboration really helps the puzzle come together.
-All these things that I do at work are just the tip of the iceberg, I know that at Optiver I will never be bored and every day will be different.
+When trading systems need to be enhanced or something needs to be added, it can be challenging as I really need to understand the problem from a trader’s perspective.
+Often, I feel that I don’t even know where to start, but working in collaboration really helps the puzzle come together.
+All these things that I do at work are just the tip of the iceberg; I know that at Optiver, I will never be bored and every day will be different.

 What are your tech-related interests outside of work?

-I like to do exercises on Leetcode as it always gives the performance of your code.
+I like to do exercises on LeetCode because it always provides performance feedback on your code.
 I try to learn something new and optimise my code.
 I also enjoy having a few side projects: this year I wrote a PacMan game to improve my c++ coding skills.

 What keeps you inspired?

 At university, my fellow students inspired me.
 I am quite competitive and always tried to be a better tech expert than they were.
-These days, I am inspired by my colleagues – I get to meet a lot of experts and am always fascinated by their knowledge and skills.
+These days, I am inspired by my colleagues – I get to interact with many experts and am consistently fascinated by their knowledge and skills.

 What makes you good at your job?